rasm47/juhannusbot/README.md

 A Telegram bot for entertainment purposes.

 # How to deploy
 Get your Telegram bot API key from the botfather.
 Put your key into config.json.
 You need to create this file or rename the config_example.json.
+The file needs to be in your current working directory.

 You will need a book.txt.
 You can fill it with whatever wisdom you want.
 A bot command will later randomly pull lines from this book.
 A few lines of text is required.

-Run go install and then the resulting program.
+Run go install and then run the resulting program.

 # Commands
 The bot has three commands.